michaeldelves/PhIDDLI/README.md

 # PhIDDLI
 Phenotype Image Data and Digital Learning Innovation (PhIDDLI) for evaluating and visualising fluorescence microscopy cellular phenotypes

-09/10/2023 UPDATE - The manuscript is now accepted and online at PLoS Pathogens! https://doi.org/10.1371/journal.ppat.1011711 Please note that the instructions below will generate the data used in the Biorxiv version.
-To meet reviewers comments for the final published version, different analysis settings were used.
-The new version will be up shortly (no difference in base code, only parameters used).
+<B>09/10/2023 UPDATE - The manuscript is now accepted and online at PLoS Pathogens! https://doi.org/10.1371/journal.ppat.1011711
+To run the dataset with the setting used in the PLoS Pathogens manuscript use "PP List of commands augment.txt", the only difference between this and the original Bioxriv version "List of commands.txt" is that now, each image is augmented in eight different orientations to boost the dataset, and the final k-means clustering setting have been changed so that cluster assignment binning to multiples of 5 has been removed.</B>

 ## <B>Setting up PhIDDLI</B>